 - Unhelmeted motorcycle riders are less likely to have health insurance and are therefore more likely to have their medical expenses paid by government-funded healthcare.

-At the Rochlin Law Firm, we are experienced motorcycle accident lawyers in Minnesota.
-If you are injured in a motorcycle crash after being hit by an automobile, or you are passenger injured riding on a motorcycle, our lawyers know how to help you.
+At the Rochlin Law Firm, we are experienced motorcycle accident injury lawyers in Minnesota.
+If you are injured in a motorcycle crash after being hit by an automobile, or you are passenger injured riding on a motor cycle, our lawyers know how to help you.
 A top motorcycle accident lawyer from our office can advise you of your rights if you have been injured, explain the insurance issues, and conduct a proper investigation to prove how the accident happened and who was at fault.
-An experienced motorcycle accident injury lawyer can meet you at our offices in Minneapolis MN, Edina, St. Louis Park, or Woodbury MN.
+A best motorcycle accident injury lawyer can meet you at our offices in Minneapolis MN, Edina, St. Louis Park, or Woodbury MN.
 Our attorneys also meet people at their homes in St. Paul Minnesota, Roseville, Lino Lakes, Forest Lake, Brooklyn Center, Brooklyn Park MN, Anoka Minnesota, Maplewood, Maple Grove, Plymouth MN, Chanhassen, Chaska, Bloomington MN, Richfield, Burnsville, Albert Lea MN, Lakeville, and other cities throughout Minnesota.
-You can call us for a free consultation.
-We will answer your questions, and we never charge anything unless you are compensated.
+You can call us and speak with an attorney for a free consultation.
+A lawyer will answer your motor cycle crash questions, and we never charge anything unless you are compensated.
 Our primary focus is getting you complete compensation for your injuries.